marciof/Eon/specification/Specification.md

 ## Symbol ##

 A symbol is a case-sensitive name.
-It extends the *Text* type by restricting the characters that can be used (see *Grammar*).
+It extends the *Text* type by restricting the characters that can be used.

 ### Examples ###